Recipe Overview

 Ingredient Notes

-- Red Skin Potatoes: You’ll need about a pound and a half of these tender skinned potatoes.
-Yukon gold potatoes are another variety that works really well or those really cool purple potatoes.
+- Yukon Gold Potatoes: You’ll need about a pound and a half of tender-skinned potatoes.
+Yukon gold potatoes work really well, as do red potatoes, or those really cool purple potatoes.
 Try a colorful mixture!
-There’s no need to peel the potatoes first.
-Just give them a light scrubbing.
-Size isn’t really important as long as you cut them into evenly sized cubes.
+You can also use russet potatoes but you’ll want to peel those.

 - Olive Oil: Most oils are fine but I prefer olive oil because it adds flavor.
-Be sure to choose an oil with a fairly high smoke point.
+If you choose a different oil, be sure to choose an oil with a fairly high smoke point.

 - Kosher Salt & Coarsely Ground Black Pepper: Coarse salt is great for roasting because it gives nice little pops of flavor.
 If you use fine salt, use a little less.

-- Preheat the oven with your pan in the oven.
-That way the pan is nice and hot when you add the potatoes and the crisping action starts immediately.
+Preheat the oven with your pan in the oven.
+Then the pan will be nice and hot when you add the potatoes and the crisping action starts immediately.

 Possible Recipe Variations